Australian Statistical Geography Standard (ASGS) Edition 3

 Section of State Range (SOSR) provides a more detailed classification than SOS.
 This enables statistical comparison of differently sized urban centres and rural areas.

 Remoteness Areas divide Australia and the states and territories into 5 classes of remoteness on the basis of their relative access to services.
-Remoteness Areas are based on the Accessibility and Remoteness Index of Australia (ARIA+), produced by the Hugo Centre for Population and Housing.
+Remoteness Areas are based on the Accessibility and Remoteness Index of Australia (ARIA+), produced by the Hugo Centre for Population and Migration Studies.

 Greater Capital City Statistical Area Structure